 Make your lemon juice and lemon zest from fresh lemon.

-Check the coconut yoghurt for inulin (chicory root) and high FODMAP sweeteners like honey, agave syrup, fructose, fructose glucose syrup, fruit juice, or high fructose corn syrup.
-Also check that your yoghurt does not contain high FODMAP fruit.
+Check the coconut yoghurt for inulin (chicory root) and high FODMAP sweeteners like honey, agave syrup, fructose, fructose glucose syrup, fruit juice, high fructose corn syrup or high FODMAP fruit.

 We recommend using canned beetroot in recipes as it is lower in FODMAPs.
 Canned beetroot is low FODMAP in 60g serves, whereas fresh beetroot is higher in FODMAPs and the serving size must be limited to 20g.

 Herbs and spices are naturally gluten free, however they can become contaminated during manufacturing processes.
 If you are highly sensitive to gluten, check the dried herbs and spices do not contain a warning for trace gluten.
 If you are just on the low FODMAP diet you do not need to worry about this.

 There are no dairy free tips for this recipe.